camplowell/MayaRig/README.md

 ### FK
 A four joint, three control FK torso rig with an inverted pelvis bone.
 The center control rotates automatically with the pelvis and shoulders, but can be tweaked if desired.
-**NOTE:** Bind joints have not yet been implemented for the FK torso.

 ## Layers of the Rig